Cozy Cabin Hidden Away on a Lake!

 Book your coronavaction today!
 Our cleaning team uses hospital grade disinfectants and disposable gloves, and is taking additional steps to wipe down door handles and any exposed surfaces prone to touch during this global pandemic.
 Wifi is reliable and blazing fast at 100 Mbps, so videoconferencing is no problem.

 The perfect getaway for any season!
 Enjoy the lake views inside next to a roaring fire.
 Relax in the hot tub set in the back deck.
 Make every night movie night on the 50" 4k TV.
-If you want to explore, the Appalachian Trail is a couple miles away, and the Charles Town casino and races or historic Harpers Ferry are each just a 15-20 min drive away.
+If you want to explore, the Appalachian Trail is a couple miles away, and the Charles Town races or historic Harpers Ferry are each just a 15-20 min drive away.
 Whether you want to stay in or see the area, this cabin is perfect for your needs!

 Quiet residential mountainside community centered on a 55-acre lake in the Blue Ridge mountains

 NO PETS: No exceptions, sorry.

 NO MUSIC OUTDOORS: This is a quiet lake community, not a place to party.
 Residents and guests alike come here to relax amid the peace and quiet of the lake.
 Because of this, and because sound carries so easily across the lake, we don't allow guests to play any music outdoors.
 We also ask guests to help preserve the peace and quiet of the lake by refraining from shouting or making other loud, unnecessary noises.